greatexpectationslabs/ge_demo/README.md

 # ge_demo repo - FOR INTERNAL USE ONLY, this is UNSUPPORTED for public use

 A small demo using NYC taxi data. **Experimental, the GE core team uses this to test out things**.
 No guarantee that this actually works consistently.
-The full demo-able and maintained webinar material is in the ge_tutorials repo.
+The full demo-able and maintained webinar material is in the superconductive/ge_tutorials repo.

+**The postgres database** actually lives in the superconductive/ge_tutorials repo in the getting started tutorial.
+You can run the docker container with that PG database and add the creds to run the expectations and checkpoints configured here.
+Or just use the getting_started tutorial repo content itself.

 ## Set up